The St. Sophia Cathedral is one of the main attractions that alone can inspire a quick visit to Kiev.

-Similar to the date the name of the person during whose reign St. Sophia Cathedral came to life is in question.
+Similar to the date, the name of the person during whose reign the St. Sophia Cathedral came to life is in question.
 Some suggest, it was Vladimir the Great who gave an order to build the Cathedral.
-Most believe though that the Great Prince of Kiev, Yaroslav the Wise was an initiator of such grand construction.
+The majority, however, believe that the Great Prince of Kiev, Yaroslav the Wise, was an initiator of such a grand construction.

-A Visit to St. Sophia Cathedral
+Visit St. Sophia Cathedral: Admission

 Getting to St. Sophia Cathedral

-- St. Sophia Cathedral is closed on Thursday.
+- The Cathedral is closed on Thursday.